Survey of Service Industries: Sound Recording and Music Publishing (SREC)

 Finally, due to the small contribution of the non-survey portion to the total estimates, bias in the non-survey portion has a negligible impact on the CVs.
 Therefore, the CV from the survey portion is used for the total estimate that is the summation of estimates from the surveyed and non-surveyed portions.

-The weighted collection response rates is 66.91%.
+The weighted collection response rate is 85.63%.

 Non-sampling error is not related to sampling and may occur for various reasons during the collection and processing of data.
 For example, non-response is an important source of non-sampling error.
 Under or over-coverage of the population, differences in the interpretations of questions and mistakes in recording, coding and processing data are other examples of non-sampling errors.